Barron Trump Not Getting Goldendoodle Puppy After All: Philanthropist Withdraws Offer Of A Dog To Trump’s White House

 Back in November it was reported that Donald Trump was approached about taking a Goldendoodle puppy as Barron Trump’s “first dog” in the White House.
 He knew Barron would love the pup and it was a possibility they’d adopt the pooch — a half Golden Retriever and half Poodle breed of dog.
 He was even named “Patton” after one of Trump’s favorite military heroes.

-As the New York Post reports, Lois Pope, a philanthropist and longtime friend of Donald Trump’s, rescinded her offer to give the family its “first dog.”
+As the New York Post reported, Lois Pope, a philanthropist and longtime friend of Donald Trump’s, rescinded her offer to give the family its “first dog.”
 Pope has bonded with the dog over the course of last few months and can’t bring herself to part with him.

 “I walked over to him, through the Secret Service, and I told him, ‘Donald, I’m sorry.
 You can’t have Patton.”

 Ironically, Barron Trump’s father was reconsidering the offer as well.
-Pope explains that the president-elect cited his busy life over agreeing not to take the dog.
+Pope explains that the President-elect cited his busy life over agreeing not to take the dog.

 “Donald said, ‘But, Lois, I can’t take the dog.’
 He said, ‘Look at what I do.
 I’m here, I’m in New York, I’m in Washington.
 What am I going to do with the dog?’
 And I said, ‘Well, you can’t have him!'”